Get your investment portfolio managed by a dedicated team with Scotia Portfolio Solutions.

 When does it make sense to invest in a GIC?

-GICs can be good investments for anyone at any stage of their lives, but they are optimized for short-term and medium-term financial goals.
-For example, if you are saving for a car or vacation and have an investment time horizon of less than three years, a GIC is a great choice.
-Similarly, if you are saving for a down payment for a house, a major home renovation or another financial goal which has a time horizon of between three to five years, a GIC could be a good choice for you.
+GICs can be solid investments at any stage of life, but they’re optimized for short-term and medium-term financial goals.
+For example, if you’re saving for a car or vacation and have an investment time horizon of less than three years, a GIC is a great choice.
+Similarly, if you’re saving for a down payment for a house, a major home renovation or another financial goal with a time horizon of three to five years, a GIC could be a good choice.

-However, a GIC isn't necessarily a good fit for something like an emergency fund since your money is tied to the maturity date, so funds aren't as easy to withdraw immediately.
-If you want to access your money in the short term, Cashable/Redeemable GICs are a good option because you can take out the money at any time.
+However, a GIC isn't a logical fit for something like an emergency fund since your money is tied to the maturity date, so funds aren't easy to withdraw immediately.
+If you want to access your money in the short term, Cashable/Redeemable GICs are a smart option because you can take out the money at any time.

-Whether you should invest in a GIC will depend on your personal income, timeline, and goals.
-Your best strategy is to speak to an advisor about how to create a financial plan that works for you.
+Whether you should invest in a GIC depends on your income, timeline, and goals.
+Your best strategy is to speak to an advisor about creating a financial plan that works for you.

 When does it make sense to invest in a mutual fund?

-Whether you’re saving for retirement, a child’s education, or other important goals, there are several mutual fund options that can help you achieve your financial dreams.
+Whether you’re saving for retirement, a child’s education, or other important goals, several mutual fund options can help you achieve your financial dreams.

-There are a large range of mutual fund options to suit your unique goals and risk tolerance, ranging from shorter-term cash-equivalent funds to longer-term equity funds.
-A Scotia advisor can help find the right solution for you based on your goals and investing preferences.
+There are many mutual fund options to suit your unique objectives and risk tolerance, ranging from shorter-term cash-equivalent funds to longer-term equity funds.
+A Scotia advisor can help you find the right solution based on your goals and investing preferences.

 Looking to invest in a combination of mutual funds?
 Portfolio Solutions offer a diversified mix of individual mutual funds that are carefully selected, thoughtfully combined, and continuously managed by experienced investment professionals in a single, convenient solution.
 From long-term growth to regular monthly income, there’s a Portfolio Solution designed to help you achieve your goals with confidence.